CCBDA-UPC/Assignments-2020/Lab04.md

 1. Edit the file **authors.json** and include your UPC email
-2. Address of the GitHub repository with your solution
-3. Add any comment that you consider necessary
+2. Add any comment that you consider necessary